The name Arkell reached England

 Early Notables of the Arkell family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Arkell Notables in all our PDF Extended History products and printed products wherever possible.
+.
+His first appearance in...
+Another 170 words (12 lines of text) are included under the topic Early Arkell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arkell family to the New World and Oceana